 The Impact of Event Scale (IES) is a short set of 15 questions that can measure the amount of distress that you associate with a specific event.
 Developed in 1979 by Mardi Horowitz, Nancy Wilner, and William Alvarez, it continues to find use in research and with mental health professionals worldwide.

-I frequently utilize this tool to measure distress before providing treatment with the REMAP process and then again, a week or two after treatment to help measure how much REMAP has helped.
+I frequently utilize this tool to measure distress before providing treatment with EMDR or the REMAP process and then again, a week or two after treatment to help measure how much EMDR or REMAP has helped.

 Here are the questions and instructions for the original Impact of Event Scale.

 Describe the Event______________________________________________

 Below is a list of comments made by people after stressful life events.
 Please mark each item, indicating how frequently these comments were true for you during the past seven days.
 If they did not occur during that time, please mark the "not at all" column.

 Select only one answer per row.

 |1.||I thought about it when I didn't mean to.||0||1||3||5|